alabou/bcp-004-01/docs/Sender Capabilities.md

 The metadata attribute `urn:x-nmos:cap:meta:enabled` MAY be used to indicate Constraint Sets which do not apply to the current operating configuration of a Sender, but which can be enabled via some unspecified configuration mechanism.

 A Controller MUST NOT take into consideration a Constraint Set that has this attribute set to `false`, unless the Controller is capable of making the required configuration changes.
-Controllers MAY use this attribute as a hint to users that a Sender could be constrained subject to a reconfiguration.
+Controllers MAY use this attribute as a hint to users that a Sender's operating point could become available subject to a reconfiguration.

 If a Constraint Set is enabled or the Sender does not support offline capabilities then this attribute MAY be omitted.